N-amer/Prayer-Time-App/README.md

 #  Prayer Time App

-A simple React app to check Islamic prayer times by city, only works on cities located in The Netherlands.
+A simple React app to check Islamic prayer times by city, only works on most common cities located in The Netherlands.

 ## Screenshot